MINUTES OF THE (ZOOM) MEETING OF THE BOARD OF THE GAIRLOCH & DISTRICT HERITAGE COMPANY LTD

 8. Date of next meeting

-There being no other business, the next meeting is scheduled for Wednesday 13 January at 4.30 pm.
+There being no other business, the meeting ended at 6 pm.

 Building and Grounds

-We have had a number of interesting accessions, including the Mellon Udrigle school log book and register.
-An accession backlog has built up in the period since furlough ended due to pressure of other activities.
-This is now a priority.
-There is still an enormous amount of work to be done in the library and archive.
+By contrast, there is an enormous amount of work to be done in the library and archive.
 This must take priority as far as collections work goes over the next couple of years.

 Interpretation and Displays